 –> Learn More: What’s A Good Mint Substitute?

 Do mint and basil provide the same or similar nutritional benefits?

-While there are several dessert and beverage recipes that incorporate basil, the herb is used mostly in savory dishes.
-It is best known for its role in flavoring pasta sauces where both the fresh and dried herb may be used, and for its use in pestos.
+While several dessert and beverage recipes incorporate basil, the herb is used mostly in savory dishes.
+It is best known for its role in flavoring pasta sauces, where fresh and dried herbs may be used, and for its use in pestos.
 Fresh basil may also be used in salads and is a great topping for pizza.

-Mint has both savory and dessert uses with the latter being the most popular.
-Mint pairs well with a range of vegetables including potatoes, peas and carrots.
-Fresh mint leaves can be added to salads and in the Middle East is used as a flavoring for grilled meats and for rice.
+Mint has both savory and dessert uses, with the latter being the most popular.
+Mint pairs well with a range of vegetables, including potatoes, peas, and carrots.
+Fresh mint leaves can be added to salads and, in the Middle East, are used as a flavoring for grilled meats and rice.
 In desserts, fresh mint is often combined with fruits or used to make sherbets.